 (2) Unless otherwise indicated, we believe that the persons named in this table have sole voting and investment power with respect to the shares of common stock shown.
+The amounts and percentages are based upon 100 shares of common stock outstanding as of November 1, 1999.
 Shares of Class B common stock are convertible into shares of Class A common stock at any time in the discretion of the holder on a one-for-one basis.
 Accordingly, a holder of shares of Class B common stock is deemed to be the beneficial owner of an equal number of shares of Class A common stock for purposes of this table.